Srirampore subdivision

 Srirampore subdivision is an administrative subdivision of the Hooghly district in the state of West Bengal, India.

 Overview

-Srirampore subdivision is the most urbanised, and the one with the highest density of population, of all the subdivisions of Hooghly district.
+Srirampore subdivision is the most urbanised, with the highest density of population, of all the subdivisions of Hooghly district.
 Urbanisation started with industrialisation of the Hooghly Flats, the narrow strip of land along the Hooghly and spread inland covering a large portion of Hooghly-Damodar Plain, the agriculturally rich alluvial plains lying between the Hooghly and the Damodar.
 The entire area is a part of the Gangetic Delta.
 The Hooghly is a tidal river and has a high west bank.
 The spread of urbanisation obviously affected the livelihood of the people, with a high proportion of workers being engaged in non-agricultural pursuits.

 Subdivisions

 The Hooghly district is divided into the following administrative subdivisions:

 Administrative units

 Srirampore subdivision has 7 police stations, 4 community development blocks, 4 panchayat samitis, 34 gram panchayats, 240 mouzas, 208 inhabited villages, 6 municipalities and 34 census towns.
 The municipalities are Uttarpara-Kotrung, Konnagar, Serampore, Baidyabati, Rishra and Dankuni.
 The census towns are: Belumilki, Dakshin Rajyadharpur, Rishra, Bamunari, Nawapara, Nabagram Colony, Basai, Kanaipur, Raghunathpur, Masat, Jangalpara, Gangadharpur, Manirampur, Dudhkalmi, Nababpur, Kumirmora, Ramanathpur, Bhagabatipur, Kharsarai, Tisa, Kapashanria, Jaykrishnapur, Purba Tajpur, Begampur, Baksa, Panchghara, Chikrand, Janai, Pairagachha, Naity (Naiti), Barijhati, Garalgachha, Krishnapur and Rajbalhat.
 The subdivision has its headquarters at Serampore.